Kirsten Sadler Edepli

 The second focus of our lab is to determine the epigenetic basis for liver growth in the embryo and during the development of liver cancer by focusing on the epigenetic regulator, UHRF1.
 This gene is required for DNA methylation and we have foundthat loss of uhrf1 this contributes to a cell cycle defect and apoptosis which prevents hepatic outgrowth in zebrafish embryos.
 Additionally, UHRF1 is an oncogene in liver cancer and overexpression of UHRF1 in hepatocytes causes DNA hypomethylation and senescence and then when senescence is bypassed, tumors form.

 Current Research Studies

-- Investigating the role of the unfolded protein response in fatty liver disease
+- Investigating the role of the unfolded protein response (UPR) in fatty liver disease

 - Elucidating the cellular function of Foigr/Trappc11.

-- Understanding the role of UHRF1 in liver growth, regeneration and liver cancer.
+- Understanding the role of UHRF1 in regulating the epigenetic basis of liver growth in embryos, regeneration in adults and liver cancer.